awslabs/statelint/README.md

 definitions.
 The checking of JsonPath syntax is hand-built and probably imperfect.

-At the moment, does not catch linkages from between top-level states and nested Parallel branches.
+At the moment, does not catch linkages between top-level states and nested Parallel branches.

 Also, does not verify that a state machine has a terminal state.